Viento Azul Biobio - offshore wind (Chile)

 Before 2023, offshore wind was not on the national agenda.
 In the years since, the Chilean offshore wind sector has undergone a period of rapid maturation in both ambition and capability.

-17 Energy and SC Power have been at the heart of efforts to build the evidence and narrative backing the case.
-Magenta Renewables has been supporting 17 Energy since the outset, bringing offshore wind experience and relationships from advanced markets (such as the UK) and applying them to the Chilean system, helping to shape the political and regulatory platform to make the sector a success.
+17 Energy and SC Power have been at the heart of efforts to build the evidence base and policy narrative for offshore wind in Chile.
+Magenta Renewables has been supporting 17 Energy since the outset, translating experience and relationships from established markets to Chile.
+Magenta has helped shape the political and regulatory platform to make the sector a success.

 Magenta Renewables scope